COAGULATION DISORDERS

 DEFICIENCIES OF FACTOR VIII COMPLEX

-CLASSIC HEMOPHILIA ("factor VIII deficiency", hemophilia A, "royal blood"): Review of the two major hemophilias: Lancet 361: 1801, 2003.
+CLASSIC HEMOPHILIA ("factor VIII deficiency", hemophilia A, "royal blood"): Review of the two major hemophilias: Lancet 379: 1447, 2007; BMJ 344: e2707, 2012.

-Sex-linked recessive deficiency of factor VIII:C.
+Sex-linked recessive deficiency of factor VIII:C (gene F8).

 This is a mild, moderate, or severe bleeding disorder affecting 1 in every 5000 men.